HumanDynamics/law.MIT.edu/ProjectsAndMaterials/LegalUnconference/README.md

 For unconferences associated with legal hackathons, prototype jams and other open, creative events focused on building innovation.

-Standard, streamlined Contributor License Agreements for open source projects:

-* The GitHub "CLA-Assistat" service: https://github.com/cla-assistant/cla-assistant (by SAP)
-* The CLA-Hub service: https://www.clahub.com (maintained by the Berkman Center at Harvard Law School)

 1 - Select a default standard, widely used, relatively non-controversial open source license and creative commons license that will apply to all content created for the event (ie the MIT License or the Apache License).
-Permit any person or group to select an alternative Open Source lisense as a well vetted, widely accespted listing of all open source licenses;
+Permit any person or group to select an alternative OSI-approved Open Source vetted, published listing (here: https://opensource.org/licenses)

 If even greater legal certainty is deemed necessary, try using one or more of the following measures:
 2 - Select and provide all participants with a standard, default "Contributor License Agreement" and a web-based tool like the GitHub "CLA-Assistant" service, at: https://github.com/cla-assistant/cla-assistant (by SAP) and/or the CLA-Hub service, here: https://www.clahub.com (maintained by the Berkman Center at Harvard Law School),